 A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Rx NSS subfield of the Common Info field of transmitted (#6700)Basic Multi-Link element to dot11SupportedEMLMRRxNSS and the EMLMR Tx NSS subfield of the Common Info field of transmitted (#6700)Basic Multi-Link element to dot11SupportedEMLMRTxNSS, which indicate MLD level capabilities.

-If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to switch EMLMR mode after multi-link setup, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0 to enable or disable EMLMR mode, respectively.
+(#6217)If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to switch EMLMR mode on an EMLMR links set after multi-link setup, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EML Mode subfield equal to 1 or 0 to respectively enable or disable EMLMR mode for the EMLMR links set indicated in the EML Link Bitmap subfield.

+(#6217)If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to deactivate a current EMLMR mode applying in an EMLMR links set after multi-link setup, then a non-AP STA affiliated with the non-AP MLD shall transmit, on a link belonging to the EMLMR link set, an EML Operating Mode Notification frame with EML Mode subfield equal to 0 to disable the EMLMR mode for this EMLMR links set.

+(#6217)A non-AP MLD may enable/disable EMLMR mode independently and simultaneously on several EMLMR links sets by transmitting several EML Operating Mode Notification frames to the AP MLD.
+To enable/disable EMLMR mode independently and simultaneously on several EMLMR links sets, the EML Link Bitmap of these sets shall be disjoint.

 After successful transmission of the EML Operating Mode Notification frame from the non-AP STA affiliated with the non-AP MLD to an AP affiliated with an AP MLD, the non-AP STA and the AP initialize the transition timeout timer with the Transition Timeout subfield value in the EML Capabilities subfield of the (#6700)Basic Multi-Link element received from the AP.
 The transition timeout timer begins counting down from the end of the PPDU containing the immediate response to the EML Operating Mode Notification frame.
 The AP should send an EML Operating Mode Notification frame to the non-AP STA with EML Control field set to the same value as EML Control field in the received EML Operating Mode Notification frame from the non-AP STA before the transition timeout expires.

 The non-AP MLD shall transition to the indicated mode immediately after successfully receiving the EML Operating Mode Notification frame from the AP or immediately after the transition timeout timer expires, whichever comes first.